-All students are part of a form and all forms are part of a House.
+All students are part of a form.
 Should you wish to discuss your child's progress or well-being at any time, please contact their form tutor as the first point of contact.
 From here, the tutor will ensure that the relevant member of staff supports you with your enquiry.